Lazyjimpressions/ourvidz/docs/pages/01-WORKSPACE_PURPOSE.md

 - **Improved Grid Layout**: Better responsive design with 1-5 column layout
 - **Drag & Drop Support**: Files, URLs, and workspace items can be dropped as references
 - **Visual Feedback**: Clear indication of reference image sources
+ - **Job Grouping Fix**: Normalized `metadata.job_id` mapping in `AssetService` to prefer the database `job_id` (and joined job id as fallback), avoiding fallback to asset id.
+This ensures images from the same job group into a single 1x3 set instead of appearing as separate jobs.

 ### **🔧 Known Issues & TODOs**
 - **TODO**: Implement `useJobAsReference` function to set reference image from URL